flowstateeng/Coursera-Deep-Learning/README.md

 Not currently accepting outside contributors, but feel free to clone, fork, modify and use as you wish.

 ## Acknowledgments
-   * Thank you to [Andrew Ng](http://vision.stanford.edu/feifeili/), [Geoffrey Hinton](https://ai.google/research/people/GeoffreyHinton), [Pieter Abbeel](https://people.eecs.berkeley.edu/~pabbeel/), [Ian Goodfellow](https://twitter.com/goodfellow_ian), and all others who assisted in providing this quality, inexpensive educational content!
+   * Thank you to [Andrew Ng](https://www.andrewng.org), [Kian Katanforoosh](https://www.linkedin.com/in/kiankatan/), [Geoffrey Hinton](https://ai.google/research/people/GeoffreyHinton), [Pieter Abbeel](https://people.eecs.berkeley.edu/~pabbeel/), [Ian Goodfellow](https://twitter.com/goodfellow_ian), and all others who assisted in providing this quality, inexpensive educational content!

 ## License
 This project is licensed under the DO_WHATEVER_YOU_WANT License - see the [LICENSE](https://github.com/chivingtoninc/Coursera-Deep-Learning/blob/master/LICENSE) file for details